ccxt/ccxt/wiki/Manual.md

     - boolean `true` means the endpoint is natively available from the exchange API and unified in the ccxt library
     - `'emulated'` string means the endpoint isn't natively available from the exchange API but reconstructed (as much as possible) by the ccxt library from other available true-methods

+    For a complete list of all exchages and their supported methods, please, refer to this example: https://github.com/ccxt/ccxt/blob/master/examples/js/exchange-capabilities.js

 ## Rate Limit

 Exchanges usually impose what is called a *rate limit*.
 Exchanges will remember and track your user credentials and your IP address and will not allow you to query the API too frequently.
 They balance their load and control traffic congestion to protect API servers from (D)DoS and misuse.